crashub/mod-shell/README.md

     It is Sat Jan 12 15:47:50 CET 2013 now
     % bus subscribe the_address

-Log in with another console and send a message on the_adress:
+Log in with another console and send a message on the_address:

     (!
 501)-> ssh -p 2000 admin@localhost
     admin@localhost's password: